YASHIKA-K1/campus-finder/README.md

 - Server
   - `npm start` – start API and Socket.IO server

-### Deployment Notes
-- Set `CLIENT_ORIGINS` on the server to your deployed client URL(s)
-- Set `VITE_API_URL` in the client to the deployed API URL
-- Ensure Cloudinary env vars are configured in the server environment

 ### More Docs
 - See `client/README.md` for frontend specifics (pages, contexts, styling)